TeaCommerce/Tea-Commerce-Documentation/docs/3.0.0/getting-started/installation/README.md

 When Tea Commerce is installed you need to do the following things.

-1. Add the scripts below to your HTML head section
+1. Add the scripts below to your websites HTML head section

 ````html
 <script type="text/javascript" src="https://ajax.googleapis.com/ajax/libs/jquery/3.1.1/jquery.min.js"></script>